H. A. Guerber: Education

 As for her education, the Publishers Weekly death notice also says that, "While Miss Guerber had very little early education, her interests led her to deal with academic classics."
 However, the 1914-15 Woman's Who's Who of America states that she was educated in Paris, France.
 It also lists her religion as Episcopalian.

 A Paris education seems plausible.
 She must have spent a good deal of time in Europe, enough to research a detailed guidebook, How to Prepare for Europe: A Handbook of Historical, Literary and Artistic Data with Full Directions for Preliminary Studies and Travel Arrangements (Dodd Mead, 1906).
 This book exhibits a wide knowledge of European culture and travel.
-She obviously also felt comfortable with the French and German languages, because she wrote student readers in these languages.
+She obviously also felt comfortable with the French and German languages, because she wrote student readers in both.